aksh16/receipt-processor-challenge/README.md

+# Running the project
+Cloning the project, installing the dependencies and running cmd/main.go will launch the application.
+A compiled binary with the name "receipt-processor" is also provided to directly run the project.

 # Receipt Processor

 Build a webservice that fulfils the documented API.
 The API is described below.
 A formal definition is provided